Sigma Pi: Patterson episode: how Sigma Pi got its name

+Robert George Patterson (no relation to the founder George M. Patterson) was inspired by William Jennings Bryan's membership in the Sigma Pi literary society at Illinois College.
+Unable to attend Illinois College, Patterson tried unsuccessfully to have the society expand to Ohio State University and contacted an unrelated fraternity at the University of Toronto, also called Sigma Pi, about expansion.
+Failing at these, Patterson fabricated a history of Sigma Pi, claiming it was founded in 1752 at the College of William & Mary with members such as James Madison, Thomas Jefferson, and Robert E. Lee.
+He then contacted Tau Phi Delta, which accepted his fabricated history and consolidated under the Sigma Pi name.

-In 1909, Patterson's lies and fallacies began to collapse.
-The World Almanac published Patterson's Sigma Pi on its list of fraternities.
-It listed its founding date as 1752 and William Jennings Bryan as its most famous alumnus.
-Upon hearing this, Jennings Bryan sent letters to inform the magazine of its mistake and denounce his inclusion as its alumni.
-Jennings Bryan was a brother of the Delta Chi.
-He never belonged to any organization at the College of William & Mary, just Delta Chi Fraternity and Sigma Pi Literary Society at Illinois College.
-Furthermore, when Patterson submitted materials for Sigma Pi Fraternity's inclusion in William Raimond Baird's 7th edition of Baird's Manual of American College Fraternities, it was rejected.
-Discussing the request for inclusion, Baird wrote "all statements concerning the alleged origin of this society are inherently incredible."
+In 1909, Patterson's claims unraveled.
+The World Almanac listed Sigma Pi Fraternity, with its fabricated history and listing William Jennings Bryan as an alumnus.
+Bryan, a member of Delta Chi and the unrelated Sigma Pi literary society, informed the magazine of the error.
+Furthermore, William Raimond Baird rejected Sigma Pi Fraternity's request for inclusion in his directory.
+Baird wrote "all statements concerning the alleged origin of this society are inherently incredible."
 He suggested the story seemed to "be the product of a rather sophomoric imagination."
-Sigma Pi Fraternity, still unaware of Patterson's lies, appealed to Baird to reconsider.
-Baird refused and eventually published an article ridiculing Sigma Pi Fraternity to the entire Greek community.
-Patterson was immediately expelled from the society and all records bearing his name were deleted.
-Only in the second half of the 20th century did Sigma Pi research and include this incident in its history.
+Sigma Pi Fraternity, still unaware of Patterson's fabrications, appealed to Baird to reconsider.
+Baird refused and published an article criticizing Sigma Pi Fraternity.
+Patterson was expelled from Sigma Pi, and records bearing his name were deleted.
+The fraternity only later acknowledged this incident in its official history.

-With the expulsion of Patterson at end of 1909, Sigma Pi had 5 chapters: Vincennes University, University of Illinois, Ohio State University, Temple University, and the University of Pennsylvania.
-At this time the Fraternity redesigned its badge, coat of arms, and ritual, becoming Sigma Pi as it is known today.
+Following Patterson's expulsion, Sigma Pi had five chapters: Vincennes University, University of Illinois, Ohio State University, Temple University, and the University of Pennsylvania.
+The fraternity redesigned its badge, coat of arms, and ritual.